 - The False Positive % is an AppMon term used for setting the confidence interval.

-- Volatility is the Coefficient of Variation.
-By changing the Volatile % in the Test Automation settings, you define how high this Coefficient of Variation has to be for a test to be considered volatile.
+- Volatility is the Coefficient of Variation, calculated as a square root of the sum of squared deviations from the average, divided by that average.
+The Volatile % value in the Test Automation settings defines how high this coefficient has to be for a test to be considered volatile.

 - The calibration runs are applied every time changes are accepted.